Given below are two statements:

 Reason (R):

-Their values depend solely on the system's state, not its path.
+Their values depend solely on the system's state, and not on how it is reached.

 1. Both (A) and (R) are True and (R) is the correct explanation of (A).